Listen to This Audio to Get a Full Overview in Two Minutes

-- Local mail should be delivered to the USPS 2-4 days prior to your desired in-home date
+- Local mail should be delivered to the USPS 2-4 days before your desired in-home date

-- State mail should be delivered to the USPS 3-5 days prior to you desired in-home date
+- State mail should be delivered to the USPS 3-5 days before your desired in-home date.

 - National mail should be segmented into geographical areas, with the mail that is furthest away delivered to the USPS first, deliver the midrange mail 1-3 days later, and local mail last.
 This strategy produces a closer in-home date for all the mail.

 - Find out the EXACT date when the Absentee ballots in your election will be mailed to voters.
 You need to have your first Political Mailing planned to arrive just before (1-2 days) or just after (1-2 days) these ballots are mailed out.
-Elections can be decided within the first 10 days of Absentee voters receiving their ballot so it is critical that you are in front of them with your mailing at this time.
+Elections can be decided within the first 10 days of Absentee voters receiving their ballot, so you must be in front of them with your mailing at this time.

-- Segment your voters into groups, if appropriate, by a demographic, psychographic, geographic, or any other way you can to tailor your messaging to each group
+- Segment your voters into groups, if appropriate, by demographic, psychographic, geographic, or any other way you can to tailor your messaging to each group.

 - Find a good printing and/or mailing company you feel comfortable with.
-Interview them by asking questions of years of experience, assessment of the current area they typically deliver mail, are they a USPS Seamless mailer?
+Interview them by asking about years of experience and assessment of the current area where they typically deliver mail, and they are USPS Seamless mailers.
 Can they meet your goals?
 Do they want to work with you?
-What type of capabilities and capacity do they have?
+What type of capabilities and capacities do they have?

 - Can they help you respond quickly to last-minute hit pieces by the opposition?
-This is a critical component of your campaign success when the clock is ticking to November 7th.
+This is critical to your campaign success when the clock is ticking to November 7th.

-- Some printing and mailing vendors have “spies” that can alert opposition to a hit piece that is being produced and will mail soon.
+- Some printing and mailing vendors have “spies” that can alert opposition to a hit piece being produced and will mail soon.

 - Ask your mail house if they provide you the USPS Postal Receipt, a PS 3602 form, that documents the handoff from your mailing vendor to the USPS.
 It contains critical details such as the date mail was delivered to the USPS, the total number of mail pieces delivered, and the total postage cost for the mailing.
 This is a Legal document that a quality mailing company should provide any Client.
 Gone are the days of a mailer answering your “When did it mail?” question and never really knowing if the answer you receive is correct.

-- Remember, after your mailing vendor delivers the mail to the USPS and the USPS accepts it, in-home arrival time is not the responsibility of the mailer so please be kind to your vendor if they did what your service level agreement (SLA) called for.
+- Remember, after your mailing vendor delivers the mail to the USPS and the USPS accepts it, the in-home arrival time is not the mailer’s responsibility.
+Please be kind to your vendor if they did what your service level agreement (SLA) called for.

 - Mail Tracking.
 Use a vendor that provides USPS mail tracking reports.
 This allows you to see updates on your Campaign as it progresses through the USPS system.

-- Ask your printing and mailing vendors if they are doing any work for your opposition, you will have to be specific about the opposition like Candidate names.
-Some will disclose this and some will not.
-It is worth asking to decrease the chance that opposition can be tipped off about your mailing without you knowing it.
+- Ask your printing and mailing vendors if they are doing any work for your opposition; you must be specific about the opposition, like Candidate names.
+Some will disclose this, and some will not.
+It is worth asking to decrease the chance that the opposition can be tipped off about your mailing without you knowing it.